 Make it gluten free: Buy certified gluten-free, all buckwheat soba noodles and use tamari instead of regular soy sauce.
 Make sure your miso is gluten free, if using.

-Storage suggestions: This dish keeps decently well, covered and refrigerated, for a couple of days.
-Serve leftovers chilled or gently rewarmed.
+Storage suggestions: This dish keeps decently well, covered and refrigerated, for a couple of days, BUT here's a better way, courtesy of Janet: make a batch, store the salad and dressing separately until ready to eat, and then grab one or two portions and add some dressing.
+Either way, you can serve leftovers chilled or gently rewarmed.
 Wake up leftovers with a dash of additional tamari or lime juice and fresh cilantro leaves.

 Change it up: Feel free to substitute other seasonal produce for the sugar snap peas, or skip them altogether for less prep work.
 Chopped, raw bell pepper would be a nice addition this summer.